ethical-haquer/rtd-tutorial/docs/source/flatpak-install.rst

 * flatpak-builder - According to `here <https://docs.flatpak.org/en/latest/first-build.html>`__:

-  ...[flatpak-builder] is usually available from the same repository as the flatpak package (e.g. use apt or dnf).
-You can also install it as a flatpak with ``flatpak install flathub org.flatpak.Builder``.
+  "...[flatpak-builder] is usually available from the same repository as the flatpak package (e.g. use apt or dnf).
+You can also install it as a flatpak with ``flatpak install flathub org.flatpak.Builder``."

 Installation
 ------------